G Suite security and trust

-Google Vault allows you to export specific emails, on-the-record chats, and files to standard formats for additional processing and review – all in a manner that supports legal standards while respecting chain of custody guidelines.
+Vault allows you to export select G Suite apps data to standard formats for additional processing and review – all in a manner that supports legal standards while respecting chain of custody guidelines.

 G Suite's monitoring tools allow administrators to scan email messages for alphanumeric patterns and objectionable content.
 Administrators can create rules to either reject matching emails before they reach their intended recipients or deliver them with modifications.

 Easy interactive reports help you assess your organization's exposure to security issues at a domain and user level.
 Extensibility with a collection of application programming interfaces (APIs) enable you to build custom security tools for your own environment.
 With insight into how users are sharing data, which third-party apps are installed, and whether appropriate security measures such as 2-step verification are in place, you can improve your security posture.

 G Suite allows administrators to track user actions and set up custom alerts within G Suite.
 This tracking spans across the Admin Console, Gmail, Drive, Calendar, Groups, mobile, and third-party application authorization.
 For example, if a marked file is downloaded or if a file containing the word “Confidential” is shared outside the organization, administrators can be notified.

 With BigQuery, Google’s enterprise data warehouse for large-scale data analytics, you can analyze Gmail logs using sophisticated, high-performing custom queries, and leverage third-party tools for deeper analysis.